bitsofproof/supernode/README.md

    * derby - For embedded relational database Derby
    * progresql - To connect to a ProgreSQL server

 Review the context file of the SQL databases before attempting to use them, since connection parameters will likely not apply to your installation.
-In addition you might add the BCSAPI context to let the server listen to a message broker.
-The complete command line for a production environment is likely:

-java -server -Xmx2g -jar target/server/target/bitsofproof-server-1.1.3.jar production leveldb BCSAPI apollo

 To use the API of your local server you need to run a message broker process providing the infrastructure.
 Since the message bus offers authentication and a wide selection of transports, your installation will likely be unique and need to be reflected in server/src/main/resources/context/BCSAPI-profile.xml.
 You find example configurations for the message broker Apollo and Active MQ there.
+The complete command line for a production environment might be:

+java -server -Xmx2g -jar target/server/target/bitsofproof-server-1.1.3.jar production leveldb BCSAPI apollo

 License
 -------